Skip to main content

 How do I convert Liters per second to Milliliters per second?

-A metric flow-rate unit equal to 0.
+A metric flow-rate unit equal to exactly 0.
 To convert Liters per second to Milliliters per second, multiply by 1000.
 For example, 25 L/s equals 25000 mL/s.

 How many Milliliters per second are in 1 Liter per second?